John Wants Answers

-John Wants Answers is a local television show that airs on public-access television channel KMVT 15 in Mountain View, California.
+John Wants Answers is a local television show that airs on public-access television channel KMVT 15 in Mountain View, California, United States.
 The show covers current events, social issues, and civics.
 There are occasional musical guests and other performers.
 The show debuted in June 2010.

 Format

 In each episode, host John A. Vink describes the show as a courtroom drama, where he is the prosecutor and the guest is the expert witness.

 The show is broadcast live on KMVT, as well as live steamed over the Internet.
 The show is syndicated to another 21 stations across the United States.
 Older episodes are available on YouTube and iTunes.

 Viewers can send in their questions and comments during the show through Twitter or the show's website, and the messages are read and discussed during the show.

 Topics

 The topics for the show usually fall into current events, civics, or social issues.
 Some current event topics have been North Korea, Gun Control, and Occupy Wall Street.
 Some civics topics have been the Electoral College, Supreme Court, Jury Duty, and First Amendment.
 Some social issues topics have been Being Gay, Prostate Cancer, and Bone Marrow.